datacompass/datacompass.github.io/_posts/2017-8-5-graphs-and-trees.md

 Sometimes graphs are needed to model links that can be traversed in one direction, but not in the other (like one-way streets).
 Such links are specified a little differently from the above; namely, one now writes a links as an *ordered* pair of nodes.

 A graph where the links are ordered pairs of nodes is called a **directed graph**.

+In a sketch of a directed graph, each link are usually shown with arrowheads indicating the direction of the link.